-5.0 E-Safety and Internet Use
+2. E-Safety and Internet Use

 New technologies have become integral to the lives of children and young people in today's society, both within schools and in their lives outside school.
 The use of these exciting and innovative tools in school and at home has been shown to raise educational standards and promote student achievement.
-Many children have unlimited and unrestricted access to the internet via mobile phone networks (i.e. 3G, 4G and 5G).
-The use of these new technologies can put young people at risk within and outside the school.
-Some of the dangers they may face are listed below:
+However, the use of these new technologies can put young people at risk within and outside the school.
+Some of the dangers they may face include: